 The process CO2 emissions stem from an Electric Arc Furnace (EAF) where scrap iron is melted with other carbon materials.
 The emissions from the scrap iron are calculated based on the use of each types of scrap iron and the appurtenant content of carbon in each type of scrap iron.
-E.g. in 2010 the plant used 10 types of scrap iron.
-The types of scrap iron are according to the UK steel protocol and the carbon content in the types of scrap used varies from 0.15 per cent up to 4 per cent.
+The types of scrap iron are according to the UK steel protocol and the carbon content in the types of scrap used varies from 0.15 % up to 4 %.
 The other input materials to the EAF are coal, lime and the metals ferromanganese, ferrosilicon and silicomanganese and electrodes.
 The outputs are steel, dust and slag.
 The net emissions from the mass balance are the process emissions.